AdobeDocs/journey-optimizer.en/help/using/personalization/dynamic-content.md

 Adobe Journey Optimizer allows you to leverage conditional rules created in the library to add dynamic content into your messages.

-Dynamic content can be created into any field where you can add personalization using the Expression Editor.
+Dynamic content can be created into any field where you can add personalization using the personalization editor.
 This includes subject line, links, push notifications content, or text-type offers' representations.
 [Learn more on personalization contexts](personalization-contexts.md)

 Additionally, you can use conditional rules into the Email Designer to create multiple variants of a content component.